Pipercuronium Bromide is used for skeletal mucle relaxation during surgery

 Common side effects

-Abnormal breathing, Altered sensation, Slow heart rate, Difficulty in swallowing, Fall in blood sugar level, Altered heart rate, Increased potassium level in blood, Decreased blood pressure, Increased creatinine level in blood, Rash, Reduced cardiac output
+Abnormal breathing, Altered sensation, Slow heart rate, Difficulty in swallowing, Hypoglycemia (Low blood sugar level), Altered heart rate, Increased potassium level in blood, Decreased blood pressure, Increased creatinine level in blood, Rash, Reduced cardiac output

 - ₹76Abbott India Ltd1 variant(s)